Palm retreats after rallying to 4-1/2-month high

 SINGAPORE: Malaysian palm oil futures fell on Tuesday, as traders locked in profits after prices rallied to a 4-1/2-month high in the prior session on Russia’s attacks on Ukrainian grain warehouses.

-The benchmark palm oil contract for October delivery on the Bursa Malaysia Derivatives Exchange dipped 34 ringgit, or 0.82%, to 4,130 ringgit in early trade.
+The benchmark palm oil contract for October delivery on the Bursa Malaysia Derivatives Exchange dipped 94 ringgit, or 2.26%, to 4,070 ringgit ($892.54) by the end of trading.

+Russia destroyed Ukrainian grain warehouses on the Danube River in a drone attack on Monday, targeting a vital export route for Kyiv in an expanding air campaign that Moscow began last week after quitting the Black Sea grain deal.

+The propensity for profit-taking after the impressive gains from yesterday could see palm trade lower today, said Sathia Varqa of Fast Markets Palm Oil Analytics.

 Palm oil up over news on Ukraine port attack